-60+ Free and Fun Things to Do in Atlanta with Kids
+60+ Fun and Free Things to Do in Atlanta

 We love Atlanta and the endless options for family fun.
 But many of these magical moments come at a price.
 Good news: there are plenty of venues, parks, nature preserves and even museums where you can take the kids for free.
-Read on to find out our favorites spots for truly free time.
+Read on to find out our favorites spots for truly free things to do.

 Martin Luther King Jr. Historic Site – Learn about the life and legacy of the Civil Rights Leader.
 See the historic Ebenezer Baptist church and even tour his boyhood home.